FA Cup betting tips: Chelsea v Manchester City best bets and preview

 The player who could be in the centre forward role for Chelsea is KAI HAVERTZ, and they seem to have found their ideal formation by playing him in front of the two attacking midfielders.
 At a best price of 23/4, he's the third of a trio of goalscorers to consider in this game.

 His performance against Crystal Palace brought a goal and an assist and he seems to have returned to his best under Tuchel.
-Havertz's last two starts as a centre forward in the Premier League have also seen a combined total of nine shots - a remarkable tally of eight of those have been on target.
+Havertz's last two starts as a centre forward in the Premier League have also seen a combined total of nine shots - a remarkable tally of eight have hit the target.

 That's something to consider if the shots market is more appealing because of the 'safety net' it provides but I'm willing to take the near enough 6/1 on offer that one of those shots finds the back of the net.
 We can expect a strong conclusion to the campaign for the German international.